Salisbury (SA)

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 61 active transport stops operating within Salisbury.
+Public transport analysis reveals 61 active transport stops operating within Salisbury.
 These comprise a mix of train and bus services.
-They are serviced by 43 individual routes, collectively providing 3,443 weekly passenger trips.
-Transport accessibility is rated as excellent, with residents typically located 188 meters from the nearest transport stop.
-As a primarily residential area, most residents commute outward.
-Car remains the dominant mode of transport at 89%, with 6% using bus services.
+There are 43 individual routes collectively providing 3,443 weekly passenger trips.
+Transport accessibility is rated as excellent with residents typically located 188 meters from the nearest stop.
+As a primarily residential area, most commutes are outward-bound.
+The car remains the dominant mode at 89%, with 6% using buses.

 Vehicle ownership averages 1.0 per dwelling, below the regional average.
-According to the 2021 Census, a relatively low 4.2% of residents work from home, which may reflect COVID-19 conditions.
+According to the 2021 Census, only 4.2% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages 491 trips per day across all routes, equating to approximately 56 weekly trips per individual stop.

 Frequently Asked Questions - Transport